timpark0807/timpark0807/README.md

 I enjoy expirementing with new technologies, building personal projects, and solving data structures & algorithms.

 Here are a few of my accomplishments:
-- 🚀  Deployed projects including REST APIs, AWS Microservices, React Apps, etc.
+- 🚀&nbsp;Deployed projects including REST APIs, AWS Microservices, React Apps, etc.
-- 👨🏻‍💻  Solved 600+ questions and rank in the top 10% of weekly competitions on [Leetcode](https://Leetcode.com/teampark)
+- 👨🏻‍💻&nbsp;Solved 600+ questions and rank in the top 10% of weekly competitions on [Leetcode](https://Leetcode.com/teampark)
-- ✍🏼  Wrote a blog series on algorithm patterns and strategy on [Medium](https://Medium.com/@timpark0807)
+- ✍🏼&nbsp;Wrote a blog series on algorithm patterns and strategy on [Medium](https://Medium.com/@timpark0807)
-- 📚  Self-studied and obtained the AWS Developer Associate certification.
+- 📚&nbsp;Self-studied and obtained the AWS Developer Associate certification.

 **Languages:** Python, GoLang, Javascript, Typescript